oscaram007/webforge/README.md

 a file or visit a web address, and a professional coding workspace appears.
 This is similar to the same kind of software used by developers at major tech companies.

-> 💡 **Think of it like a word processor** — but instead of writing letters or essays,
+> 💡 **Think of it like a word processor** ➡️ Instead of writing letters or essays,
 > you are writing the instructions that tell a computer how to build a website.
 As you
 > type, a window right next to the editor shows you exactly what your website looks
-> like, updating automatically while you work.
+> like, updating automatically as you work.

 ---